Take a look at the latest news bulletins on French capital gains tax using the links below :

 If you are lucky enough, the sale of your French property will result in you realising a gain on your investment.
 The downside to this is that the gain will normally be assessable to tax in France and again in the UK if you are UK resident.

-With the hike in the French tax rate from 19% to 34.5% which took place in August 2012 and the reduced taper relief effective from February 2012, this is no longer the case.
-More often than not, French CGT will now far exceed the UK tax counterpart.
+With the hike in the French tax rates which took place in August 2012 and January 2013 and the reduced taper relief effective from February 2012, this is no longer the case.

-In our experience, typically, the fiscal representative will not:
+In our experience, typically, the notaire will not:

-We are here to help you achieve that by addressing each of the points above – and others – as may be relevant under current French legislation.
+We are here to help you achieve the above by addressing each of the points raised along with others which may be relevant under current French legislation.

 On your behalf we will:

 It may be clear that a taxable gain will not arise in France or the UK.
-Any losses arising for UK tax purposes, may be used indefinitely to offset UK Capital gains tax due on any other investments - shares, unit trusts, other investment property, gifts, and during Inheritance tax planning.
+In such cases, opportunities exist to register the sale as a loss in the UK.
+These losses may be used to avoid UK Capital Gains Tax due on any other investments such as shares, unit trusts, other investment property, gifts, and also for Inheritance Tax planning.

 Charles Hamer are available to draft a capital loss assessment to submit and be approved by the UK tax office, for such use.

-You may have already sold the French property and paid the tax due, as assessed by the fiscal representative or the notaire, but are concerned that you have overpaid.
+You may have already sold the French property and paid the tax due, as assessed by the fiscal representative or the notaire, but have concerns that you may have overpaid.

-Not to worry, if the sale took place less than 3 years ago* , we can:
+If the sale took place less than 3 years ago* , we are able to: